 During World War II, Toto served with the U.S. Army Air Corps as an instructor for instrument flying and navigation.
 He started his teaching career at El Camino High School located at El Camino and Eastern Avenue.
-He recalls “in those days, the school was located out of town amongst farm fields.’”
+He recalled, “in those days, the school was located out of town amongst farm fields.’”
 He worked at Sacramento State for 15 years from 1968-1983 where he was a supervisor for foreign language teachers.
-Having attained full professorship in a mere 5 years, he recalls that his favorite course was Contemporary Educational Thought.
+Having attained full professorship in a mere 5 years, his favorite experience was teaching Contemporary Educational Thought.

-Dr. Toto speaks four languages, English, Spanish, French, and Italian and is a master in the history of words and their origins.
+Dr. Toto spoke four languages - English, Spanish, French, and Italian - and was a master in the history of words and their origins.
 He also studied Latin, Anglo Saxon and medieval Spanish.
-He recounts how, throughout his life, he has always been fascinated with where different words come from.
-He admits to having read the dictionary from cover to cover as he got “lost” in his exploration for words.
+Throughout his life, he was always fascinated with where different words came from and read the dictionary from cover to cover as he got “lost” in his exploration for words.

 Dr. Toto believed as a faculty member his job was to teach his students to question, to analyze and to critically think about what they were learning.
-He was well-liked by his students and even today, at 85, enjoys life long friendships with many of them.
-He states, even at his age, he still doesn't’t know what he wants to be when he grows up!
+He was well-liked by his students and enjoyed life long friendships with many of them.
+He always said he didn’t know what he wanted to be when he grew up!

-Dr. Toto states that throughout his life, he saw no reason to look for the right answers; instead he always looked for the right questions.
-It is his hope that this scholarship will help a deserving student attain their teaching credential and begin their own quest for knowledge.
+Dr. Toto stated that throughout his life, he saw no reason to look for the right answers; instead he always looked for the right questions.
+It was his hope that this scholarship will help a deserving student attain their teaching credential and begin their own quest for knowledge.